Firefighters tackle blaze at derelict Port Glasgow school

 There were no reports of any injuries.

-A Scottish Fire and Rescue Service spokesperson said: "Operations Control immediately mobilised two appliances and a high reach vehicle to the scene and on arrival firefighters found a derelict school well alight.
+A Scottish Fire and Rescue Service spokesperson said: "Operations Control immediately mobilised two appliances and a high-reach vehicle to the scene and on arrival firefighters found a derelict school well alight.

 "Additional resources were mobilised including four further appliances and crews remain on the scene as they dampen down hot spots to make the area safe."